snipsco/snips-record-personal-hotword/README.md

 ## 4. Update your assistant configuration to run your personal model

-Once you are happy with your model, move the model directory (containing the 3 waves and the `config.json` file) to `/etc/snips/` (create the folder if it is not here with `sudo mkdir /etc/snips/`)
+Once you are happy with your model, move the model directory (containing the 3 waves and the `config.json` file) to `/etc/snips/` (create the folder if it is not here with `sudo mkdir /etc/snips/` and then use `sudo mv path_to_your_model /etc/snips/` to effectively move the directory to the right place).

 Then update the `/etc/snips.toml` file by updating the `model` entry your model to the `[snips-hotword]` section: